khakhalin/notes/keywords/sql.md

 * `BACKUP DATABASE dbname` also exists.

 ## Functions on data
 There are lots of built-in functions; too many to list here, including math, trigonometry, string manipulation (like `LEFT`, `LEN`, `LOWER`, and so on), and what not.
-Some interesting ones that are not obvious are `LEAST` and `GRATEST` that work across different columns within the same row, as opposed to MAX and MIN that work along all rows (entries) for a returned column.
+Some interesting ones that are not obvious are `LEAST` and `GREATEST` that work across different columns within the same row, as opposed to MAX and MIN that work along all rows (entries) for a returned column.
 There are also lots of **system-specific operations on dates and times**.
 Read the manual:
 * https://www.w3schools.com/sql/sql_ref_sqlserver.asp

 Some interesting cases tho:
 * `ROUND` takes a second param for n digits, and it can be negative, so `ROUND(..., -3)` rounds to the nearest 1000, for example.

 ## Technical tips and bits
 * **Escape sequence** for apostrophe `'` is double apostrophe `''`.
-So it would be `O''Hara` if you wanted to search for this data.
+So it would be `O''Hara` if you wanted to search for this name.
 * Some versions of SQL (Oracle?) refuse to, for example, sort by a Boolean value (some versions do type coercion, but some don't).
 To treat Booleans as numbers, use `CASE WHEN condition THEN 1 ELSE 0 END`.
 You can obviously do any other values here.
 * Some versions (Oracle again?) cannot do `UNION` on sorted  queries, as they treat `UNION` as a set operation, which invalidates sorting.
 You can only sort things after union.

 ## Control structures
 Apparently SQL (especially larger systems, like **SQLServer**, or **Transact-SQL** from Microsoft) also has its own system of control structures, with IF, ELSE, BEGIN TRY, BEGIN CATCH, WHILE, and what not.